Proposals for behavioral studies at Fauna are welcome

 Key to accepting any behavioral study proposal or soliciting work of a certain nature is that the study must be in direct service to the chimpanzees and interventions to improve the care they are provided.

-Please see Fauna Foundation Behavior Study Guidelines for the policy and application process.
+Please see Fauna’s Behavior Study Guidelines & Application for our policies and application process.